skiadas/DataWranglingCourse/notes/databases_web_frameworks.md

 The object `app` represents the main application, and offers some key functionalities.
 It is an instance of the Flask class, the main class of the Flask framework.

-We use its "config" object to add some configurations read from a file.
-In this case this would be a JSON document containing the four fields that the database needs.
-Make sure to name them using all caps.
+In other situations, we may use the `app.config` object to add some configurations to the application.
+We won't immediately need this here.

 We then instantiate a database instance.
 This is a custom class that we have created, and stored in `app/db.py`, to keep the main file somewhat clean.
 All the database queries should appear in that other file.
-Take a look at that file now and you should see the `Db` class with two methods, `set_metadata` and `connect`.
+Take a look at that file now and you should see the `Db` class with a host of useful stuff.
 We will later add more database-access methods there.

 In any web service one of the most important components is that of determining the route map.
 In Flask we have multiple ways of doing so, and the simplest one looks like this:
 ```python